DaoCloud/DaoCloud-docs/docs/en/docs/kairship/best-pratice/one-click-conversion.md

     <!--screenshot-->

-5. Verify that multi-cloud nginx is running successfully: Pods in both clusters are running successfully and can be accessed normally.
+5. Verify that multicloud nginx is running successfully: Pods in both clusters are running successfully and can be accessed normally.

     <!--screenshot-->